sawall/whatisyourexcuse/README.md

 csv download from Google Sheets. `generate_site.py` is used to generate the pages, using the template at `templates/base.html`.

+As an added bonus, the `hashgen.py` script here was used to generate random web-friendly names for all of the images.

 ## Build process

 1. Download CSV into `content.csv`.